preconstruct/preconstruct/README.md

 # 🎁 preconstruct

-> A smart bundler for libraries
+> A smart build tool for libraries

 > DISCLAIMER:
 >